LeeYoonjack/Gravitational-Water-Vortex-Power-Plant/README.md

 1. Clone this repository to your local machine.
 2. Make sure you have the required libraries installed to run the code.
-3. Replace `/path/to/your/video/file.mp4` with the actual path to your video file.
+3. Replace `/path/to/your/video/file.mp4` with the actual path to your video file. (.mp4 file recommended)
 4. Run the script, left click hold and drag so that the blue square will fit the whole blade.